vignesh1507/AI-Medical-Chatbot/README.md

 # AI Medical Chatbot

 This project is an AI-based chatbot designed to help users predict potential diseases based on the symptoms they input.
-The chatbot uses machine learning algorithms, including Decision Tree Classifier and Support Vector Classifier, to predict diseases and provides advice on whether a doctor consultation is necessary.
+The chatbot uses machine learning algorithms, including Decision Tree Classifier and Support Vector Machine Classifier, to predict diseases and provides advice on whether a doctor consultation is necessary.
 Additionally, it gives precautionary advices based on the symptoms provided.

 ## Project Structure